AlexHelsing/Seeed-Sentinel-Security-System/README.md

 Arduino IDE's library manager.

 It is advised to use a version control system (VCS) such as Git to manage the project's source code.
-The developers used Git and hosted the project on GitHub[2].
+The developers used Git.
 Collaborators and contributors can clone the project's repository to their local machine using the following command:

 ```